How do I create a new EOS account?

-Once your exchange completes, you will be able to see the balance in your EOS wallet and use the Advanced Drawer to view your account name, staked and liquid balance as well as your EOS account resource allocation.
+Once your exchange completes, you will be able to see the balance in your EOS wallet and use the Advanced Options to view your account name, staked and liquid balance as well as your EOS account resource allocation.

 The Advanced Way

 The second method of creating an EOS account name in Exodus requires you to already have EOS in another platform, and is accessed from the Asset Menu.
 This method can be used to send EOS to Exodus directly from an exchange if you don't have an account in Exodus.

 - Navigate to the EOS section of your wallet.
 If you don't see EOS in your wallet, you can enable it in Settings.
 Open the Asset Menu by clicking on the three dots in the upper right corner of your wallet, and choose the Create Account option.